Giuliani tests positive for COVID-19, latest in Trump's inner circle | Politics

 President Donald Trump's lawyer Rudy Giuliani has tested positive for COVID-19, Trump said on Sunday, prompting one state legislature to close for a week after Giuliani visited to try to persuade lawmakers to help reverse Trump's election defeat.
 The 76-year-old former New York mayor is the latest in a long string of people close to the White House, including Trump himself, sickened in a pandemic that has killed more than 280,000 Americans.

 "@RudyGiuliani, by far the greatest mayor in the history of NYC, and who has been working tirelessly exposing the most corrupt election (by far!) in the history of the USA, has tested positive for the China Virus," Trump said, using a term for COVID-19 that has drawn backlash.
-Giuliani's son, Andrew, a special assistant to Trump, tweeted that his father was "resting, getting great care and feeling well."
-Andrew Giuliani tested positive for COVID-19 last month.
+Giuliani tweeted his thanks to "friends and followers" Sunday evening for their concern about him.
+"I'm getting great care and feeling good.
+Recovering quickly and keeping up with everything," he wrote on Twitter.

 State and federal officials have repeatedly said there is no evidence of fraud on any significant scale.
 Giuliani visited Georgia on Thursday, where he urged state lawmakers to intervene to overturn Biden's victory in the state, after making similar pleas in Michigan on Wednesday and Arizona on Monday.